 Information resilience is all about data loss prevention and corruption.
 This means you get a high level of durability and availability of data over any given year.
 It also provides you access to detailed activity logs that are extremely difficult to match in on-premises systems.

-In terms of privacy, cloud technology allows you to impose granular control over actions that an agent can perform.
+In terms of privacy, your business needs cloud technology to impose granular control over actions that an agent can perform.
 It also assures that customer-related information is available only to limited resources than being open to everyone in the organization.

 Provide Agents Access to Better Applications That Would Otherwise Be Costly